pierreablin/picard/doc/index.rst

 Quickstart
 ----------

-The easiest way to get started is to copy the following three lines of code in your script:
+The easiest way to get started is to copy the following lines of code in your script:

 .. code:: python